Merzasphor/MWSE/docs/source/types/tes3game.md

 ### `windowHandle`

+*Read-only*.
 The Windows HWND for the window.

 **Returns**: